 One of my struggles as a domestically challenged homemaker is home decor and creating a cozy atmosphere.
 It’s definitely not in my nature.
 I also don’t have a whole lot time on my hands to dedicate to such tasks, and since it’s not a talent or deep desire of mine, I tend to neglect it.

 However, I know that it blesses my family, the guests we invite into our home, and even my own sense of peace and comfort.
 The scent of the home is a big part of that, and essential oils are really helpful for me in that way.
-With fall rolling around in our neck of the woods, and Rocky Mountain Oils coming out with their fall blends including a new Eggnog Latte blend I just love, I decided to try out an idea I’ve been mulling over for a set of quick and easy DIY diffusers to put around the house!
+With fall rolling around in our neck of the woods, and Rocky Mountain Oils coming out with their holiday blends including a new Eggnog Latte blend I just love, I decided to try out an idea I’ve been mulling over for a set of quick and easy DIY diffusers to put around the house!

 DIY Essential Oil Diffusers Using Coffee

 These are truly SUPER easy and simple, because let’s face it — I’m not going to do complicated.
 If I can do this, you can do this, and it only took me 15 minutes!
 Score!